JGRennison/git-extract-files/README.md

   Don't prune empty commits which leave the tree untouched, this keeps all commits in the input.
 * -c, --keep-committer
   Preserve committer name, email and date
+* -p, --add-parent *rev:parent*
+  Add a new parent to commit 'rev'
 * -v, --verbose
   Be verbose
 * -h, -?, --help